msk-access/biometrics/docs/minor-contamination.md

 ---

 # Minor contamination
 Minor contamination is a metric to see if a sample is contaminated with small amounts of DNA from another unrelated sample.
-The metric requires the extracted pileup information.
+The metric requires the extracted pileup information from running the `extract` tool.

 ### How to run the tool
-You need one or more samples to run this analysis.
+You can run this tool with one or more samples.
 The two required inputs are the list of sample names and the database (biometrics will automatically load all sample data from the database).
 Below is an example command:

 ```shell
 biometrics minor \